 Your minimum overall GPA is 2.0 on a 4.0 scale, with a minimum grade of C in all common prerequisites.

-Throughout the year, submit completed checklists for the BSN program to the Health Sciences specialist, Health and Science Education Center, Room 133.
+Throughout the year, submit completed checklists for the BSN program online through the BSN application process.
 Once all documentation is approved, applicants are accepted on a first-come, first-served basis.
 Applicants receive notification of their acceptance into the program at the email address they provided when they applied.